Keenan-Faure/Shopify-Integrator/README.md

 ### Creating Ngrok account and authtoken

 To use ngrok, an account needs to be created on their [website](https://dashboard.ngrok.com).
-You can either link you github account or create a new one.
+You can either link you github account or create a new account.

 After successfully creating an account, an `authtoken` needs to be retrieved and saved into the ngrok config file located in